The dark side of Thailand

 Thailand is the second after Malaysia most visited country of South-East Asia, where tourism accounts for 7% of the national income and prostitution accounts for 3%.
-In Thailand sex industry has such a huge social acceptance by both tourists and Thais that some women feed their whole families that way and about 10% of all dollars spent by tourists comes from paid sex.
+In Thailand sex industry has such a huge social acceptance by both tourists and Thais that some women feed their whole families that way, and about 10% of all dollars spent by tourists comes from paid sex.
 This sad reality is very welcomed because of Thai poverty and their huge and uncontrollable hunger for money.
 I will never forget when I was moving around by taxi in Bangkok and every time we stopped on the red lights the taxi driver was pricing all women walking past.
-From this perspective Thailand is awful and I also think that this subject closely relates to health.
+From this perspective Thailand is awful, and I also think that this subject closely relates to health.

 HIV and AIDS are also a big problem and unfortunately Thailand is a high risk country.
 Thai government imposed a war against HIV and it does a lot to make people aware of its risks but, despite that it was calculated that 0.5mln of all Thais are infected with HIV.
 Women who work in brothels and “massage saloons” are safer than those in the streets because of regular medical checks are a part of their policies.
 As in all countries of developing Asia there is also a big risk of food poisoning, but in comparison to India which is the cradle of all diseases and poisonings of all kinds, in Thailand we still have nothing to worry about.
 However, before visiting Thailand it is advisable to be vaccinated against many dangerous diseases.

 The other big problem is that because of the New World Order, the Third World which lives in Europe also brings their diseases with them straight to us.
 This is however a subject that even the Left does not entirely know how to deal with, because it edges over the absurd called: political correctness.

 The nightmare of mixed relationships